-Reason Number One: Curling and creasing can occur if the fabric of the clothing or linen is not hemmed following the straight grain of the fabric.
+Curling and creasing can occur if the fabric of the clothing or linen is not hemmed following the straight grain of the fabric.
 If the garment or piece of fabric is not cut out following the grain of the weave or the hem is crooked, the hem can become misshapen during washing.
 This is very difficult — if not impossible — to correct.

 The fabric is washed or dried at a too high temperature.
 Using excessively high heat to wash and dry natural fabrics like cotton, linen, rayon or bamboo can cause the creases to occur.
 High heat can also cause man-made fabrics like polyester, Orlon and nylon to curl up or under at hems.
 This is the one you can solve by changing your laundry habits.